 Best NBN 1000 plans: our top picks for ultrafast gigabit internet

-The best NBN 1000 plans deliver access to the fastest internet speeds in Australia.
+The best NBN 1000 plans provide access to the fastest internet speeds in Australia.
 These plans are often referred to as 'ultrafast' or 'gigabit' internet, because they are theoretically capable of up to 1,000Mbps download speeds.

 However, the majority of providers offering NBN 1000 plans don’t report this maximum number as their typical evening speed.
 For example, Telstra is one of the biggest NBN providers in the market, and it promises a typical evening speed of 700Mbps.
 For a time, this was the fastest advertised in Australia, but Telstra has now been dethroned by multiple providers.
 These include, Superloop, Optus, TPG, Vodafone and Swoop.
-Swoop currently claims the fastest typical evening speeds of 969Mbps.
+Swoop currently claims the fastest typical evening speeds of 930Mbps.
 Best of all, all of these speed demon providers are more affordable than Telstra.

 We've also seen the arrival of a new ISP to the market in the form of Buddy Telco, which is a budget-focused offshoot of Aussie Broadband.
-It clearly means business, too, arriving with the cheapest NBN 1000 plan currently available
+It clearly means business, too, arriving with the cheapest NBN 1000 plan currently available.

 Remember that typical evening speed is the download speed you should achieve at a minimum during the traditionally busier hours of the day, which are identified as 7pm to 11pm.
 Outside of these hours, your service may well perform better.